-We know that financing for your business can be crucial at a number of stages, from start-up and acquisition to mature growth and refinancing.
+We know that financing for your business can be crucial at a number of stages, from startups and growing businesses to acquisitions to mature growth and refinancing.

 We can help both investors and businesses at all stages, whether looking to put in place traditional or more innovative sources of finance, including:

 - angel investor funding

 - crowdfunding and other alternative investment mechanisms

 Our extensive expertise means that our corporate lawyers and solicitors can anticipate lenders’ or investors’ requirements and concerns to guide you through the process accordingly, ensuring transactions do not become derailed and unduly protracted.

 As well as advising on technical legal matters (including security), we can help streamline the process by providing broader assistance on other aspects, including: